-Many believe that it is because compliance is not seen as the revenue-generating business area, but one could also argue that the investment in compliance can prevent the loss of revenue resulting from fines and other exposures that could be prevented if compliance management is a priority.
+Many believe that it is because compliance is not seen as a revenue-generating business area, but one could also argue that the investment in compliance can prevent the loss of revenue resulting from fines and other exposures that could be prevented if compliance management is a priority.

-Compliance touches every part of the mortgage lifecycle and now more than ever, it's critical that compliance departments are well armed to protect your business as regulations are ever-changing, and failing to keep up is never an excuse for a regulator.
+Compliance touches every part of the mortgage lifecycle and now more than ever, it’s critical that compliance departments are well-armed to protect your business as regulations are ever-changing, and failing to keep up is never an excuse for a regulator.

 The importance of marketing compliance cannot be overstated.
 Unfortunately, many compliance teams struggle with having enough bandwidth to keep up with both ever-changing regulations and the demands of marketing teams who are often pushed to meet strict deadlines.
 On top of this, most organizations are using an omni-channel approach to marketing, significantly increasing the number of assets that need review, and ultimately increasing the potential for compliance violations across these channels if left unmonitored.

 While marketers are focused on generating new business, compliance departments spend their time making sure that the business being generated is done in a manner that is compliant with the laws.
-Regulators have been very clear that they are focusing on consumer protection, and fair lending specifically has continued to top the list as consumer complaints have and continue to be at an all-time high.
+Regulators have been very clear that they are focusing on consumer protection, and fair lending specifically has continued to top the list as consumer complaints have been, and continue to be, at an all-time high.

-As more companies automate processes through artificial intelligence (AI) and machine learning (ML), they have caught the attention of regulators like the CFPB, who have continued to express concerns around the impact on fair lending and data protection.
+As more companies automate processes through artificial intelligence (AI) and machine learning (ML), they have caught the attention of regulators like the CFPB, who have continued to express concerns about the impact on fair lending and data protection.

 Every compliance department should be aware of how technology is being used at every level of the mortgage lending process (including marketing) because even an unintentional issue could lead to large fines and long-lasting reputational damage.

-While compliance departments are the eyes and ears of the company, they can't be everywhere, which is why it is important now more than ever to have thorough monitoring systems in place to flag potential compliance violations.
+While compliance departments are the eyes and ears of the company, they can’t be everywhere, which is why it is important now more than ever to have thorough compliance monitoring systems in place to flag potential compliance violations.
 Simple mistakes like missing NMLS# or failing to include or state the proper disclosures could be extremely costly.